DaanOttevanger/Data-Science-Tools-and-Techniques/README.md

 - requirements.txt → the required Python packages
 - README.md → explanation of the project and how to run it
 - sales.csv → the dataset used by the dashboard

+## Important note about sales.csv

+The dashboard uses sales.csv as the default dataset.
+That means:

+- if sales.csv is in the same folder as dashboard.py, the dashboard can start immediately
+- if sales.csv is missing, the user must upload another CSV file manually inside the dashboard